ac3charland/mac-setup-script/README.md

             ```
             cd .. && rm -rf fonts
             ```
     1. Open `Terminal > Preferences > Profiles > (...) > Import` and import the `Agnoster.terminal` file included in this repo.
-Set it to default This will set the correct font, size, color, etc.
+Set it to default.
+This will set the correct font, size, color, etc.
     1. Restart the Terminal.
 1. Download quality-of-life apps:
     - [Rectangle](https://rectangleapp.com/)